xgirma/9781449373214/ch01/asynchronous.javascript.md

 - The call to `http.get()` triggers a network request that a separate thread handles.
 The JavaScript code you write in listing `ch01/05` runs on a single thread, but the code that implements the async tasks it is not part of that JavaScript and is free to run in a separate thread.

+- A multi-threaded language might interrupt whatever code was currently executing to provide the results, but in JavaScript these interruptions are forbidden.
+Instead there is a run-to-completion rule, which means that your code runs without interuption untill it passes control back to the host environment by returning from the function that the host initially called.
 - In JavaScript there is a `run-to-completion` rule.

 - In `listing ch/06` The `marco` function is immediately placed in the queue.
 After the console displays "last line" the event loop turns and `marco` can be pulled off the queue.